 - Larger Volume: You can sell A LOT of your product.

-- Advanced Ads: Besides leveraging normal sponsored product ads you get access to targeted banner ads, which can be targeted at specific brands
+- Advanced Ads: Besides leveraging Sponsored Product Ad campaigns, you get access to Amazon Marketing Services, which has more paid search ad choices including targeted banner ads that can be targeted at specific brands

 - Access to Vendor Central Platform: Access to marketing and seller promotions as well as control over listings and shipping options.